FrankieFinancial/onboarding-widget/README.md

 ![Custom Styles](screenshots/customizing-styles.jpg)

-## Initialisation in scripts tag and custom styles
+## Initialisation in script tag and custom styles.
+This is in demo mode, so ff-onboarding-widget tag is missing the token in ff attribute
 ![Custom Styles](screenshots/basic-initialisation.png)

 ## Changing font